Let’s say you have two Git repositories: one on GitHub, and one on your computer.

 For example, if your branch is named

-git branch --track master origin/master
+git branch --track main origin/main

 What this does is simply tell Git that these two branches,

-origin/master, are related to each other, and that it should keep track of the changes between them.
+origin/main, are related to each other, and that it should keep track of the changes between them.
 Turns out it also fixes the error, since Git can now see that nothing would be overwritten.

 Wait — that’s it?